 Why you should buy

 The 9985 Quantum Stylist has as many stitches as most advanced computerized models.
 But frankly, beginning and intermediate sewers don’t need that many.
 As they progress, though, they’ll be looking for more features and more stitches – and with this baby, they won’t have to upgrade.
-Whether they’re beginners or experts, though, they’ll appreciate this well-built, metal frame, easy-to-use machine that lets them complete their projects perfectly – at a reasonable price, only a little over $400.
-(The carrying case is an extra $20.)

 Next up…

-Best Computerized Sewing Machine, Best Sewing Machine for Beginners
+2. Brother SE600 Best Sewing Machine for Beginners

-The SE600 certainly doesn’t have as many built-in stitches as the Singer Quantum Stylist 9985, with 103 instead of the whopping 960 you get with the Singer.
-But it’s a better all-purpose sewing machine for most beginners and intermediate sewists who are also into embroidery, thanks to its 80 built-in embroidery designs, 120 frame pattern combinations and nine lettering fonts, making this a fabulous model for sewing, quilting and 4×4 embroidery.
+But it’s a better all-purpose sewing machine for most beginners and intermediate sewists who are also into embroidery, thanks to its 80 built-in embroidery designs, 120 frame pattern combinations, and nine lettering fonts, making this a fabulous model for sewing, quilting, and 4×4 embroidery.

-In fact, if embroidery is your thing this Brother may be your dream machine.
+In fact, if embroidery is your thing this Brother might be your dream machine.
 It allows you to connect to an Internet-enabled device (via the USB port) to import any of the thousands of designs available online at iBroidery.com or other sites.
 You can also download machine updates the same way.
 If you prefer, you can use the USB port for a memory stick, to load your favorite designs.

-There’s a large workspace for your embroidery machine and sewing work, an automatic needle threader and thread cutter, a drop-in top bobbin system and bobbin winder, a sewing and embroidery arm as well as a 4×4 embroidery hoop, seven interchangeable feet and seven-point feed dogs that make it easy to advance your fabric at exactly the speed you want.
+There’s a large workspace for your embroidery machine and sewing work, an automatic needle threader and thread cutter, a drop-in top bobbin system and bobbin winder, a sewing and embroidery arm as well as a 4×4 embroidery hoop, seven interchangeable feet, and seven-point feed dogs that make it easy to advance your fabric at exactly the speed you want.

 Why you should buy

 The backlit LCD color touchscreen display not only makes stitch selection and design editing simple and intuitive, but even lets you watch tutorials right on your sewing machine – a very cool feature.
-Brother is known its quality and affordable products; whether you’re a relatively new or experienced sewist, this baby will let you sew and embroider for a very long time before it needs to be replaced.
+Brother is known for its quality and affordable products; whether you’re a relatively new or experienced sewist, this baby will let you sew and embroider for a very long time before it needs to be replaced.
 I love it and think it’s one of the best sewing machines for home use, particularly for beginners who want to both sew and embroider.

-Check Price on Amazon
+Check Today's Price on Amazon

 Next up…

-3. Singer 14T968DC
+3. Singer 14T968DC Best Serger for Home Use

 As you undoubtedly know, an overlocker machine (or serger) is by far the best way to create perfect seams on your garments.
 (If you didn’t know that, you might want to skip down to my tutorial section and read it before continuing with this review).
-The Singer 14T968DC is a professional serger which I’ve found to be the perfect companion for any computerized or electronic machine, as long as you don’t need to work with extremely difficult material like canvas.
-It’s the best sewing machine for overlocking.

 Features